jbrun001/APIProject/documentation/workingplan.md

 5   IE00BK5LYT47  0.0005  2.30   MXUD   https://finance.yahoo.com/quote/MXUD.L/             Yes     Yes
 ```

-## yahoo finance, using a rapid api key

 ## alphaville using an API key that allows 25 queries a day

-# Draft Documentation
-## Outline [200 words max]
-`An outline describing the application you have built (max 200 words)
-`

-My application is a stock portfolio reporting system.

-## Links and Logins
-`Links and logins: URL of your deployed, running app; Link to your Github repo; Username / password`

-## Architecture [100 max] [actual 92 words]
-`A high-level architecture including a diagram and description (max 100 words) describing what technologies and components you have used in your application tier and data tier`
-The application is a Node.js application, hosted on the Goldsmiths servers.
-Registered and Public Users interact via HTTPS requests routed through an Apache Web Server, which forwards them to the Node.js Application Layer.
-The application comprises Routing (Express), Middleware (e.g., express-session, express-validator, express-rate-limit), Controllers for business logic, and Views (EJS) for rendering templates.
-It handles public API requests, and calls the AlphaVantage public API to obtain fund price data.
-MySQL is used to store data. dotenv manages environment configuration for loading of sensitive data like API keys, session details and database credentials.

-plantUML: architecturediagram.puml

 ## Data Model [100]
 `A data model including a diagram and description (max 100 words)`